Medical Electives Abroad

 There are electives available to join all over the world, high ranking destinations include Europe (the UK, Germany, France, Spain), the USA, Australia, New Zealand.
 These destinations are more of a challenge to arrange placements though.
 Most travel and gap year operators offer medical electives in developing countries in Africa, Asia and Latin America.

-Medical Electives Abroad: 10 Things to Know
+Medical Electives: 10 Important Things to Know

-Affordable Medical Electives Do Not Exist.
+Affordable medical electives do not exist.
 Wrong.
 Having spoken to hundreds of students from diverse health backgrounds covering nursing, health and social care and medicine and human biology we have pulled together some of the main concerns and perhaps some myths that still exist surrounding your health elective abroad.

 Contrary to popular opinion, low cost cheap medical electives are possible.
 You do not need to spend thousands of pounds for two weeks observation in a hospital.
 There are a wide range of affordable medical electives if you do your research.
 For example, some hospital placements in Africa for 2 weeks accommodation and supervision are very affordable.